mukaruernest/Chambua_Inc/README.md

 To get the insight I follwed the following steps

-1. Extaract data from an aws S3 bucket using python to a postgres staging schema.
+1. Extaract data from aws S3 bucket with python to a postgres staging schema.
 2. Using dbt(data build tool) transform and test the data.
 3. Load the transformed tables to an analytics schema.
 4. Export the transformed tables as csv files to an aws.
 5. Create a visualization to show the insights needed by the business stakeholder.

-## Extaract data from an aws S3 bucket using python to a postgres staging schema
+## Extaract data from aws S3 bucket with python to a postgres staging schema.

-Below is python the code I used to load the raw data into the staging schema in postgres
+Below is python the code I used to load the raw data into the staging schema in postgres.
+The code ensures there is scalability, maintability and reliability
 <details>
   <summary>Click here to view python code on drop down</summary>